Adrianne Baughns-Wallace: Television

 Baughns-Wallace began working in television in Albany, New York, in 1973.
 In August 1974, she left WAST in Albany and joined WFSB in Hartford, Connecticut.
 Her initial work at WFSB included writing and presenting the 7:30 a.m.
 News Sign and being co-anchor of its noon Eyewitness News broadcast.
 In October 1978, Baughns was named co-anchor of WFSB's 6 p.m.
 Eyewitness News broadcast, becoming the first female anchor of an evening newscast in Connecticut.
-She left WSFB in June 1982 to launch a TV production company of her own.
+She left WFSB in June 1982 to launch a TV production company of her own.
 The departure was a lifestyle choice.
 "I really needed to define for myself what my son needed and what I needed for our lives," Baughns-Wallace said.

 After leaving WFSB, in addition to being an independent TV producer, Baughns-Wallace was the host of Essence, a program for black women that was broadcast on WPIX in New York City.
 In 1983, Baughns-Wallace joined the staff of WTNH in New Haven, Connecticut, tasked with helping to begin Newscope, a program that blended local stories with nationally syndicated material.